Tanmay Bhat: YouTube

 Bhat returned to YouTube in November 2019, streaming PUBG: Battlegrounds.
-He also launched a second channel, 'Honestly by Tanmay Bhat', where he hosts 'learning streams' and videos featuring experts in various topics.
+He also launched a second channel, Honestly by Tanmay Bhat, where he hosts 'learning streams' and videos featuring experts in various topics.

 Bhat teamed up with YouTuber Saiman Says in January 2020 and brought in several comedians, including Sorabh Pant, CarryMinati, Kaneez Surka and Zakir Khan, for the "TreeMathon 2020" live stream.
 The stream was an 8-hour live session with people playing the game Getting Over It to support Mission Green Mumbai and raise funds to plant as many trees as possible in response to the deforestation drive at Aarey Milk Colony.

 In early April 2020, Bhat and Kaneez Surka hosted an 8-hour live stream for two days, raising over Rs 1.7 million for charities fighting the COVID-19 pandemic.
 Bhat moderated multiplayer online games with fellow comedians Rohan Joshi, Kaneez Surka, Bhuvan Bam, Anuvab Pal, Varun Grover and Kusha Kapila.

-In 2020, Netflix India started a series with Bhat reacting to various movies & TV shows on Netflix, called "Tanmay Reacts".
-Tanmay also reacts on the memes and videos on his own channel, majorly with his "OG gang" - a group of four people with their own codenames - Aditya Kulshrestha (Writer OP), Nishant Tanwar (Rider OP), Rohan Joshi (Prisoner OP), Zakir Khan (Shayar OP), Vishal Dayama (Shauhar OP) and Piyush Sharma (Banker OP).
+In 2020, Netflix India started a series with Bhat reacting to various movies & TV shows on Netflix, called Tanmay Reacts.
+Tanmay also reacts on the memes and videos on his own channel as part of the show, majorly with his "OG gang" - a group of four people with their own codenames - Aditya Kulshrestha (Writer OP), Nishant Tanwar (Rider OP), Rohan Joshi (Prisoner OP), Zakir Khan (Shayar OP), Vishal Dayama (Shauhar OP) and Piyush Sharma (Banker OP).
 He has had multiple guests on the series, including Vicky Kaushal, R. Madhavan, Kunal Kamra and Hanumankind.

 Advertising

 In 2016, Bhat appeared in an advertisement for Netflix, in which he impersonates Pablo Escobar.
-The 2 minute advertisement talks about Netflix addiction.
+The 2-minute advertisement talks about Netflix addiction.

 In 2020–2021, he co-wrote the scripts of several advertisements for the financial services company Cred, which featured actors and other celebrities including Shah Rukh Khan, Madhuri Dixit, Bappi Lahiri, Ravi Shastri, Anil Kapoor, Rahul Dravid, Kapil Dev and Neeraj Chopra.